 WHAT IS THEIR PHILOSOPHY OF LIfE

 Huli Wigmen are most known for their colorful decorated wigs and extreme violent temperament.
 They fight with other clans over land, pigs and women.
-Growing a wig starts from an early age as part of warrior training conducted in a secretive cave deep insight the jungle.
-For each boy a seed of plant is planted and their souls are connected with magical spell forever.
-The plan represents the spiritual status of each person and shows when the boy is ready to be called a man and return home.
-Should the warrior turn into a powerful and respected man, the plant assigned to him will flourish.
+Growing a wig starts from an early age as part of manhood training while they live in a secretive cave deep insight the jungle.
+For each boy a seed of plant is planted and their souls are connected by magical spells.
+The plan represents the spiritual status of each trainee and notifies when a boy is ready to be called man and return home.
+Should a boy become powerful and respected warrior, the plant assigned to him will flourish.
 When the person dies or his mind becomes poisoned, his plant will get dry and perish.

 WHERE HULI WIGMEN LIVE